100 Notable alumni of

 -

-Caroline Bouvier Kennedy is an American author, attorney, and diplomat serving in President Joe Biden's administration as the United States Ambassador to Australia since 2022.
-She previously served in the Obama administration as the United States Ambassador to Japan from 2013 to 2017.
-A prominent member of the Kennedy family, she is the only surviving child of former U.S. president John F. Kennedy (JFK) and former first lady Jacqueline Bouvier Kennedy.
+Caroline Bouvier Kennedy is an American author, diplomat and attorney who served as the United States ambassador to Australia from 2022 to 2024.
+Kennedy previously served in the Obama administration as the United States ambassador to Japan from 2013 to 2017.
+Most of Kennedy's professional life has been in literature, law, politics, education reform, and charity.
+She is a member of the Kennedy family and the only surviving child of US president John F. Kennedy and First Lady Jacqueline Kennedy.

 -